Snaacky/thewiki/docs/tutorials/mpv.md

 `vo`                        | The output driver to be used by mpv. *We recommend `gpu-next` for most modern hardware* `gpu-api`                   | The graphics API to be used by mpv. *We recommend `vulkan` for high-end hardware* `keep-open`                 | Whether to close or leave the player open after the file finishes playing. *Use `no` if you want the player to close*
 `save-position-on-quit`     | Save the current playback position on quit.
-When the file is reopened, mpv will resume from where it left off. *Use `no` if you do not want the player to save your position*
+When the file is reopened, mpv will resume from where it left off. *Remove this setting if you do not want the player to save your position*
 `scale`                     | The [upscale](#scaling) filter. *We recommend `ewa_lanczos` for best quality* `dscale`                    | The [downscale](#scaling) filter. *We recommend `mitchell` for best quality* `cscale`                    | The [scale](#scaling) for interpolating chroma information. *We recommend `ewa_lanczos` for best quality*